 The first board of directors in 1953 consisted of Vance Mathias, president; Virgil A. Ours, vice president; Sloan Parsons, secretary; R.L.
 Baker, treasurer; Ralph J. Bean; Goodwin Godlove; and Russell May.
-The present board consists of Greg Zirk, president; Phyllis Cook, vice president; Victoria Dyer, secretary; Harold Michael, treasurer; Ward Malcolm; Gerald Smith; and Ervin Wilkins, Jr. Scott Sherman currently serves as general manager, and Jack Walters is corporate attorney.
+The present board consists of Greg Zirk, president; Phyllis Cook, vice president; Victoria Dyer, secretary; Harold Michael, treasurer; Ward Malcolm; Gerald Smith; Ervin Wilkins, Jr.; and Reed Williams.
+Scott Sherman currently serves as general manager, and Jack Walters is corporate attorney.
 Read more about our board of directors by clicking HERE.

 When service was first started in 1957, eight-party lines were standard.
 In October 1987, the first digital switch was installed and replaced the mechanical switch.
 At that time, all lines became one-party and touch-tone.